-The following Corporate Crime guidance note Produced in partnership with Joanna Dimmock, Tom Hickey and Fred Kelly of White & Case LLP provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Joanna Dimmock, Tom Hickey and Fred Kelly of White & Case LLP provides comprehensive and up to date legal information covering:

-The Financial Services Act 2012 (FSA 2012) created three offences relating to market manipulation where formerly under section 397 of the Financial Services and Markets Act 2000 (FSMA 2000) there were only two offences (misleading statements and misleading practices).
+The Financial Services Act 2012 (FSA 2012) created three offences relating to market manipulation where, formerly under section 397 of the Financial Services and Markets Act 2000 (FSMA 2000), there were only two offences (misleading statements and misleading practices).
 Following the commencement of FSA 2012 on 1 April 2013 the section 397 offences were repealed.
-The new offences created by FSA 2012 are:
+The offences created by FSA 2012 are:

 making false or misleading statements or dishonestly concealing material facts under FSA 2012, s 89 creating false or misleading impressions under FSA 2012, s 90, and making false or misleading statements etc in relation to benchmarks under FSA 2012, s 91

 See also Practice Notes: Misleading statements etc in relation to benchmarks and Misleading impressions under Financial Services Act 2012.

-A person commits a misleading statement offence if he or she makes a statement or conceals the facts with the intention of inducing, or is reckless as to whether making it or concealing them may induce, another person (whether or not the person to whom
+A person commits a misleading statement offence if they make a statement or conceals the facts with the intention of inducing, or is reckless as to whether making it or concealing them may induce, another person (whether or not the person to whom the statement is made):

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.